Targeting

 Flow targeting

-At the highest level, every Flow you create will have optional targeting logic.
-You can view this targeting logic on the Flow Overview page and modify it by tapping “Targeting” button.
-The Flow Targeting logic is used to determine who should see the Flow.
+You can optionally add targeting to every Flow you create.
+You can view and edit this targeting logic on the Targeting tab of the Flow detail page.
+The Flow targeting logic is used to determine who should see the Flow.

-Here are a some common ways we see developers using Flow targeting:
+Here are some common ways we see developers using Flow targeting:

-- Only show a Flow to new accounts by comparing account creation date
+- Only show a Flow to newly created accounts

-- Show a Flow to users with a certain job function or other user property
+- Show a Flow to users with a certain job function or user property

 - Show a Flow to users who have taken a specific action in the product (e.g. an upsell once they use something 10 times)